• Home

 Here's the thing: this moment has been years in the making.
 Apple introduced AirDrop back in 2013.
 Samsung launched Quick Share on the Galaxy S20 in 2020, seven years later.
 For most of that time, the two ecosystems operated in completely separate lanes, with no easy way to beam a file from an Android phone to an iPhone without jumping through hoops.

 Then things started moving fast.
 In 2024, Quick Share merged with Google's Nearby Share, suddenly making it available across non-Samsung Android devices, ChromeOS, and Windows PCs.
 A year later, Google Pixel 10 devices gained AirDrop compatibility through Quick Share.
-Now Samsung is following that same path with its flagship S26 series, according to Samsung's official announcement.
+Now Samsung is following that same path with its flagship S26 series.

 What the Rollout Actually Looks Like